 - Blood Drives: Many campus organizations sponsor American Red Cross and Life South blood drives each academic year.
 Groups will put up signs and posters all over campus to notify you when the blood drives will be held.
-All healthy students and faculty/staff are encouraged to donate and to assist by volunteering time and energy to support the blood drives. - Commencement: Troy University holds three commencements each academic year.
+All healthy students and faculty/staff are encouraged to donate and to assist by volunteering time and energy to support the blood drives. - Chinese New Year: The Confucius Institute at Troy and the Chinese Student Scholars Association organizes a wonderful Chinese New Year Celebration including a banquet and entertainment. - Commencement: Troy University holds three commencements each academic year.
 These exercises are held at the end of Fall Semester, the end of Spring Semester and the end of Summer Semester.
-Participation in the commencement exercises is optional; however, Troy University has between 50 and 75 percent participation in its commencement exercises. - Easter Egg Hunt: In the Spring Semester, the SGA sponsors a giant Easter Egg Hunt for the children of the faculty, staff and community.
+Participation in the commencement exercises is optional; however, Troy University has between 50 and 75 percent participation in its commencement exercises. - Dashain Festival: Dashain is the most important and lavishly celebrated festival for Nepalese.
+The tenth and final day of the festival, "Dashani", symbolizes the victory of good over evil.
+It is a time when families unite to exchange greetings and receive blessings, to forget feuds and quarrels, to spread goodwill and a time when aging parents in rural Nepal anxiously await the homecoming of their sons/daughters and other family members from urban centers even if just for a brief while.
+Moreover, it is a time when people travel long distances just to receive 'Tika' and blessings form their parents and senior family members. - Diwali Festival: Every year the Indian Student Association celebrates Diwali.
+On the dark nights of Diwali the sound of firecrackers announces the celebration of the favorite festival of Indians.
+Homes are decorated, sweets are distributed by everyone and thousands of lamps lit to create a world of fantasy.
+Of all the festivals celebrated in India, Diwali is by far the most glamorous and important.
+Enthusiastically enjoyed by people of every religion, its magical and radiant touch creates an atmosphere of joy and festivity.
+Diwali Celebrations in India are similar to Christmas celebrations in the USA. - Easter Egg Hunt: In the Spring Semester, the SGA sponsors a giant Easter Egg Hunt for the children of the faculty, staff and community.
 Children all over Troy look forward to hunting Easter eggs and seeing the Easter bunny.
-This is a favorite event of the SGA and we encourage you to come out and hide Easter eggs! - Greek Traditional Events: Fraternity and sorority members participate in many traditional activities each year.
-IFC sponsors a workshop for all new pledges/associates each fall semester.
-Sororities provide a safe atmosphere each Halloween where the children of the faculty and staff can trick or treat.
-Held Spring Semester, the Order of Omega Achievement Banquet honors Greeks who have maintained high standards.
+This is a favorite event of the SGA and we encourage you to come out and hide Easter eggs!